lightward/mechanic-tasks/tasks/cancel-and-close-unpaid-orders-after-two-days/README.md

 ## Documentation

-This task scans for orders that are more than X days or hours old that have a financial status of "pending", and ensures that they are all closed and cancelled.
+This task scans for orders that are more than X days or hours old that have a financial status of "pending", and ensures that they are all closed/archived and cancelled.
 Orders that are already closed will be cancelled, and orders that are already cancelled will be closed.
 Optionally, choose to add a tag to such orders, and Mechanic will ensure that all qualifying orders receive your chosen tag.

 Run first using test mode, to ensure expected results before running without it.